Review of the Album "Reinventing the Steel" By Texas Thrash Metal Band Pantera

 Did Pantera Really Reinvent Themselves?

-Texas groove thrash band Pantera really took a dive down to its lowest level with the terrible album called The Great Southern Trendkill.
+Texas groove thrash band Pantera really took a dive down to its lowest level with the terrible album called The Great Southern Trendkill at the first writing of this review.
 In 2000, they released the album called Reinventing the Steel what was to be this band’s final studio album.
 The question that I kept on asking myself was “let’s see how bad this album’s going to be.”
 I did not have high expectations for this one but how good is this album?

-Reinventing The Steel: Songs Revolution is My Name and Death Rattle
+Reinventing The Steel: About the Songs Revolution is My Name and Death Rattle

 The same muffled, guitar sound continues into the song called Revolution Is My Name.
 The song is about someone that was born in 1968 and was growing up during the 1970’s but he was confused and had an identity crisis.
 He knows that the time to change is now and if things stay the same, he won’t be able to grow.
 Once again, the band does too much to sound creative and it fails for them.
 The song Death Rattle suffers from the same musical problem the previous song does.
 It is heavy but with no real substance, creativity, or brilliance that we heard back in 1992 with this band.